Two New Short Stories

 A scientist with a US military preventive medicine unit in South Korea dies in a minefield while collecting mosquitoes in the DMZ.
 His supervisor, the unit’s newly appointed executive officer, takes over the position, only to find out that this was not the first such death.
 He will have to fight against his unit’s dark history if he is to not repeat it.

-“The Mosquito Hunters of Korea” is coming this October, both in English and in Korean, in the anthology From Seoul to the World.
-Link coming soon!
+“The Mosquito Hunters of Korea” is coming soon, both in English and in Korean, in the anthology From Seoul to the World.

-“The Wolf Man’s Wife” is coming this May in Strange Stories.
-Link Coming soon!
+“The Wolf Man’s Wife” is available on Amazon in the Strange Stories anthology!

 John Milton’s Paradise Lost is a classic of the English language, but women really fare poorly in it!
 Eve is manipulated by Satan, is dominated by Adam, and takes all the blame for the downfall of (ahem) man and the expulsion from Paradise.
 To make matters worse, Milton gives Satan a kid, aptly named Sin, who just happens to be a girl.